roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about application management.md

                     - containerPort: 8080
             ```

-        6. If the configuration is valid, the pod is started.
+        6. If the configuration is correct, the pod is started.
 In the CLI, enter kubectl get pod tomcat-xxx -o yaml.
 You can find the following configuration in the command output:

             ```
             spec: